Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

-Assume that $X_*$ is nonnegative.
+Assume that $\Matrix{X}_*$ is nonnegative.
 We propose to use a small number of warm-started $\textsc{ap-vol}_w$ iterations after each gradient step as regularisation.
-Crucially, the asymptotic complexity of the regularised Riemannian gradient descent \textit{remains the same}.
-To test the idea, we fix $m = n = 1000$, $r = 5$ and generate 20 random nonnegative matrices $X_*$ as products of $n \times r$ low-rank factors with independent identically distributed entries from the uniform distribution on $(0, 1 / \sqrt{n})$.
-Next, for each value of the oversampling parameter $\gamma$ and each test matrix, we \begin{itemize} \item generate a set of index pairs $\Omega$ of size $\gamma \cdot r(m + n - r)$ uniformly at random with replacement, \item generate a rank-$r$ initial condition $X_0$ as a product of two $n \times r$ matrices with orthonormal columns that are selected uniformly at random with respect to the Haar measure, \item run 1000 iterations of the Riemannian gradient descent without regularisation, \item run 1000 iterations of the Riemannian gradient descent regularised with \textit{one} iteration of $\textsc{ap-vol}_w$ after each gradient step. \end{itemize} For each value of $\gamma$, we calculate how many of the 20 problem instances converge to a matrix $X_{1000}$ such that $\Norm{X_{1000} - X_*}{F} < 10^{-6} \cdot \Norm{X_*}{F}$ and plot the corresponding frequency of `success'.
-The results in Fig.~\ref{fig:completion} demonstrate that one iteration of $\textsc{ap-vol}_w$ makes it possible to recover low-rank nonnegative matrices from \textit{far fewer} entries than the original Riemannian gradient descent without regularisation.
+Crucially, the asymptotic complexity of the regularised Riemannian gradient descent remains the same.
+To test the idea, we fix $m = n = 1000$, $r = 5$, and generate 20 random nonnegative matrices $\Matrix{X}_*$ as products of $n \times r$ low-rank factors with independent identically distributed entries from the uniform distribution on the interval $(0, n^{-1/2})$.
+Next, for each value of the oversampling parameter $\gamma$ and each test matrix, we generate $\gamma \cdot r(m + n - r)$ index pairs uniformly at random with replacement and a rank-$r$ initial condition as a product of two random $n \times r$ matrices with orthonormal columns.
+We then run 1000 iterations of the Riemannian gradient descent and 1000 iterations of the Riemannian gradient descent regularised with \emph{one} iteration of $\textsc{ap-vol}_w$ after each gradient step --- from the same initial condition.
+For each value of $\gamma$, we calculate how many of the 20 problem instances achieve the relative reconstruction error of $10^{-6}$ in the Frobenius norm and plot the corresponding frequency of `success'.
+The results in Fig.~\ref{fig:completion} show that such simple regularisation makes it possible to recover low-rank nonnegative matrices from \emph{far fewer} entries than required by the original Riemannian gradient descent.

-The impressive performance of $\textsc{ap-vol}_w$ for matrix completion suggests that fast alternating-projections algorithms can be used as regularisers for other problems in scientific computing.
-The most obvious possible extension is tensor completion in the TT format: the Riemannian optimisation approaches \cite{steinlechner2016riemannian, budzinskiy2021tensor} can be combined with alternating projections based on TT cross-approximation techniques \cite{oseledets2010tt, dolgov2020parallel}.
+The performance of $\textsc{ap-vol}_w$ for matrix completion suggests that fast AP algorithms can be used as regularisers for other problems in scientific computing.
+The most obvious possible extension is TT completion: Riemannian optimisation \cite{budzinskiy2023tensor} can be combined with the AP based on TT cross approximation \cite{oseledets2010tt}.
+This approach could also be applied to other low-rank reconstruction problems, such as non-parametric estimation of probability densities \cite{rohrbach2022rank}.